 - To provide the opportunity for online students to participate in academic research.

-LucyLabs is presently comprised of a faculty member, myself, and several Masters students, primarily students in the Georgia Tech OMSCS program.
-We typically collaborate with other faculty members as well.
+LucyLabs is comprised of a faculty member, myself, and several students, primarily from the Georgia Tech OMSCS program.
+We typically collaborate with other faculty members and research scientists as well.
 Our current projects focus on: data-based methods for predicting student success in online courses; technology-based initiatives to scale high-quality low-cost assessment and feedback; development of student communities in online education; and efforts to scale the administration of large online classes.
-Our research focuses especially, but not exclusively, on the Georgia Tech OMSCS program.
+Our research focuses especially, but not exclusively, on Georgia Tech’s online programs, including the OMSCS program, the OMS-Analytics program, and CS1301.

 About the Name